 Don’t leave the “sideline negotiations” to your Buyer – put your relationships in writing beforehand.
-Make sure your lease is long-term and assignable; approach key vendors and repeat customers for written contracts, when applicable; get key employee buy-in, if possible.
+If your lease is long-term, make sure it’s assignable; approach key vendors and repeat customers for written contracts, when applicable; get key employee buy-in, if possible.
 Keep control of the sale by ensuring all negotiations go through you.

 Lastly, make sure your Transition Team includes an accountant, an attorney, and a business broker who have experience in mergers & acquisitions.
 Take the time to interview several professionals from each category; find people you work well with and trust.∞